10 Great Day Trips From Montreal

 This series of 11 islands was created more than 50 years ago, when the area was flooded to expand the St. Lawrence Seaway.
 Today, a 10-kilometre road connects the nearly-dozen small gems.
 Start your journey about two hours west of Montreal at the Lost Villages Museum, which features buildings from the villages that were submerged in the flood.
 Then drive, bike, or hike along the parkway, stopping to fish, rent a kayak or visit one of the area’s two beaches along the way.
 More adventurous travellers should check out Lock 21, located off of Macdonnell Island.
 There, you can scuba dive, searching for lost treasure in the remnants of the flooded villages.

-In search of sparkling lakes, good food or small town arts and culture?
+In search of sparkling lakes, covered bridges, good food or small town arts and culture?
 The region of Lanaudière has you covered.
-Start just 30 minutes outside Montreal, in the suburb of Terrebonne, which has retained a heritage village with structures that date back to the 17th century.
+Start just 30 minutes outside Montreal in the suburb of Terrebonne, which has retained a heritage village with structures that date back to the 17th century.
 As you continue east you’ll find Berthierville’s famous potato donuts at Délices d’Antan, perfect fishing spots at Pourvoirie du Lac Saint-Pierre and gorgeous waterfall views along the hiking trails at Parc régional des chutes du Calvair.

 St. Raphael Ruins

 Built in the 19th century, St. Raphael’s was one of the first Roman Catholic churches in English-speaking Canada.
 A fire in 1970 destroyed most of the structure—fortunately, its outer walls were spared.
-Located an hour east of Montreal in Williamstown, Ontario, visitors are allowed to wander the impressive ruins free of charge, though donations are accepted.
+Located an hour southwest of Montreal in Williamstown, Ontario, visitors are allowed to wander the impressive ruins free of charge, though donations are accepted.
 On the way back, stop off in Ste.
 Anne de Bellevue for a lakeside meal.
-(Many of the town’s charming houses are more than 100-years-old!)
+(Many of the town’s charming houses are more than 100-years-old.)